Medicine Overview of Anti-Thyrox Tablet

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It can be taken with or without food, but it is better to take Anti-Thyrox 20mg Tablet at a fixed time.
+Anti-Thyrox 20mg Tablet may be taken with or without food, but it is better to take it at a fixed time.

 How Anti-Thyrox Tablet works

-Anti-thyrox 20mg tablet lowers the amount of thyroid hormones produced by the thyroid gland.
+Anti-Thyrox 20mg Tablet is an anti-thyroid medication.
+It works by reducing the amount of thyroid hormones produced by the thyroid gland.